 Interpreting and captioning services are available for deaf and hard-of-hearing students.
 These services are available in the classroom and in-curriculum related situations.
 We provide American Sign Language interpreters as well as transcription services on request.

-Disability Services provides tutoring referals as needed.
+Disability Services provides tutoring referrals as needed.
 Weber State University (WSU) has a range of tutoring services which are available to all students, free of charge.
 For further information, contact Tutoring Services to find out what is available for you.

 Disability Services can provide guidance regarding accessible routes and, in case of construction, available alternatives.
 When necessary, the Disabilities Services may arrange to relocate courses to more accessible locations.
 Most classrooms are fully accessible; however additional accessible seating can be arranged upon request.

 The WSU shuttle is fully accessible and available, free of charge, to all students.
 Stops are located at the Dee Event Center and Stewart Library.

 Parking questions should be addressed to WSU Parking Services 801-626-6533.